WESLEYAN-AFFILIATED PROJECTS

 Geoarchaeological Fieldwork in northern Armenia https://ifrglobal.org/program/armenia-tavush-excavation-survey/

 Summer survey and excavation of Middle Palaeolithic sites along the Debed River in Armenia’s Tavush Province with Professor Gill.
 Professor Gill’s research aims to refine our understanding of Neanderthal technological change, spatial behaviors, occupation timing, and the environmental/climatic contexts of occupations in this region.
 Students can participate in this project through a six-week archaeological field school run through the Institute for Field Research (IFR), no experience necessary to join.
 Student participants work alongside an international team of specialists and learn skills including basic excavation techniques, digital geospatial recording, stratigraphic interpretation, environmental sampling, lab processing, and artefact identification.
 The fieldwork includes survey for new sites and excavations at the established Middle Palaeolithic sites of Ptghavan-4 and Bagratashen-1.
-To learn more about this project and student opportunities, please visit the IFR link above or contact Jayson Gill at jgill@wesleyan.eduNext field school scheduled for Summer 2025.
+To learn more about this project and student opportunities, please visit the IFR link above or contact Jayson Gill at jgill@wesleyan.eduNext field school in Summer 2025.